Flexible & short term

-We have partnerships with four organisations that have charity shops in the local area, including Shelter, Save the Children, British Heart Foundation and Prince and Princess of Wales Hospice.
+We have partnerships with four organisations that have charity shops in the local area, including Shelter, British Heart Foundation and Oxfam.

 In a charity shop you will be expected to give a couple of hours every week/fortnight to help out with the general running of the shop.
 Duties might include handling and sorting donated goods, displaying items for sale, dealing with customers.